xVanTuring/heap/README.md

 #include "heap.h"
 struct struct_a
 {
-	float sort_param; // can be any name, but the type must be float, and at the first int value;
+	size_t sort_param; // can be any name, but the type must be size_t, and at the first int value;
 };